jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 But to do that, you have to feel the click of "Eureka!
 I'm the player god.
 I'm the one who must evolve humanity to the Internet Age.
 If I don't, we lose the game of civilization."

 <div style="width:100%;height:0;padding-bottom:44%;position:relative;"><iframe src="https://giphy.com/embed/6psF6vcajCX7y" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p><a href="https://giphy.com/gifs/evolution-maps-cartography-6psF6vcajCX7y">via GIPHY</a></p>
 _Civilizations always rise and fall.
-And nobody wants to be part of the end.
+Trust funds, savings accounts, jobs, and titles don't survive the end of a civilization.
+That's why nobody should want to be part of a society's collapse.
 To avoid ours, you need to step up and upgrade our society to the Internet Age._

 ## Techvolution Builds on the Past

 The world's on your shoulders, Stargazer.
 But let's take a minute and ease some of the burdens.
 First off, the world is always on your shoulders.
-Organizations like "the government" and "the market," say they're always going to be there for you, but we all know that's a marketing promise more than a reality.
-After all, what lever of power do you have against a giant insurance corporation, or Internal Revenue Service.
+Big Business and Big Government say they're always going to be there for you, but we all know that's a marketing promise more than a reality.
+After all, what lever of power do you have against a giant insurance corporation, or the Internal Revenue Service.
 These organizations write the rules and control the call-centres, forms, and databases you use to deal with them.

-That's why being a player god means taking extreme ownership of your life because your actions are always the best way to improve your slice of the world.
+That's why being a player god means taking extreme ownership of your life by controlling as many levers of power as possible.

 Exercising, saving for a rainy day, helping a customer understand their loan application, buying locally grown produce.
 These are actions of a player god.
 And they're not that complicated.
 So while yes, being a player god is hard, it's also rather straightforward.
 And many of us are doing it already.

 The difference with Techvolution is, we expect ourselves, and each other, to bring on the era of mass-collaboration.
 Vitally, player gods also demand the freedom to take responsibility for our home and work lives whenever a Sith Lord says helping our society is against the rules.

 But none of this means you Stargazer have to re-invent society.
 We aren't throwing away any philosophy you, or anyone else, may believe in.
 Old philosophies, Protestant/Catholic, Right/Left among them, will always teach us lessons, help us do our jobs better, and enlighten our personal opinions.
 The ideals and openness of Progressivism help bring new peoples into the Western culture while giving a helping hand to those already inside.
-The practicality and steady hand of Conservatives help ensure our society keeps working and doesn't derail from too much idealism.
+The practicality of Conservatives help ensure our society keeps working and doesn't derail from too much idealism.
 Moreover, each side has an immense understanding of complex fields like monetary policy, farm regulation, labor relations, and more.
 This single book can't replace all that knowledge.
 It would be laughable to suggest it could.

 Moreover, and this is the crucial point for people inside the government, Techvolution frees you to start solving problems.
 Ideology dies pretty quickly when entering government.
 Seeing "the books" of massive unfunded social programs alone is quite sobering.
 Antagonists block practical solutions to governments problems—whether it be stubborn teachers unions or corporate lobbyists—as much as they hold back Main street.
 When I say Left/Right politics, it's usually not those inside the government but outside ideologues with a simplistic view of our world who I take aim at.
 These are the people who radicalize what is still a well structured political system.

 ![protest](/img\diagrams\protests.jpg)
 _Unhelpful radicals.
-They're trying to improve the future with the philosophy of the past.
-When they fail, they blame the other side.
-A new philosophy needs much personal reflection._
+A new philosophy needs us all start acting on our beliefs.
+Meaning, environmentalists should start planting trees in our communities, and gun-rights people should become police volunteers standing guard in public places.
+Actions make it a lot easier to judge the effectiveness of everyone's beliefs._

 The solution to radicalization is giving power to the frontline.
 Like voting our interests in elections, we, the people on the frontline today, need the freedom to decide which tool best solves a problem.
 The right and duty to evolve must be our new ruling philosophy.
-It's the only way the player god's "nervous system" can adapt better solutions to our problems.
+It's the only way the player god's "nervous system" can adapt better solutions to our society's problems.

 We're already starting to use digital tools to improve our lives.
 YouTube product reviews.
 Quora questions.
 Cutting cable cords and using Netflix.
 By controlling modern tools, the middle-class is starting to take control of society's new levers of power.
 Wanting to control more is the rebellion inside our mind we need to establish the Internet Age.

 That's why controlling tools is the Nature of all political battles.
 Whether in galaxies far far away, street fights in parking lots, wars between nations, or your own life.
 It's why antagonists make new tools against the rules.
-And why I needed to write a book to remind everyone philosophies and rules are supposed to empower player gods to push human evolution, not get in its way.
+And why I needed to write a book to remind everyone philosophies and rules are supposed to empower player gods to push human evolution, not get in the way.
 But since many rules stall the Internet Age upgrade Stargazer, we must pack our bags, rally our friends, and get ready for a fight.
 It's time to blow up a Death Star.

-First we have to become immune to something called dark majic.

 ![Diagram](\img/diagrams/techvolution-upgrade-battle.png)